CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/variable-editor.md

 TODO

-## Referencing Variables
+## Using Variables

 TODO:

-- You can reference any available variable.
+- You can use any available variable.
 - Available variables are restricted by the scope of the currently selected block
 - All available variables will be shown when the variable editor is empty; typing in the editor will filter the available variables with those that match (contains text) on either the variable name or scope

-TODO: Image of referenced variable
+TODO: Image of using a variable

 TODO: Image of selecting available variables